sgsvenkatesh/gcareers/README.md

 `clustering.py` finds the occurence of each of the skills mentioned at [tech-list.json](https://github.com/sgsvenkatesh/gcareers/blob/master/tech-list.json) in the results obtained from previous step.
 Stores the results at `./results/analytics/`.

 ### Results

+Below are the results we got on analyzing over 2200 job descriptions, as we found on _19th March 2019_.

 | Skill                                 | Frequency         |
 | ------------------------------------- | :---------------: |